FindMySchool LogoFindMySchool

 Leadership information is transparent on the school website.
 The headteacher is Mrs Avnish Dhesi, and senior leadership roles are listed publicly.
 The school does not clearly publish the headteacher’s appointment date in the sources available, so families who care about leadership tenure should ask directly during a visit or call.

 For a primary school, the most relevant headline is the combined reading, writing and mathematics measure at the end of Key Stage 2.
-In 2024, 78% of pupils met the expected standard, compared with the England average of 62%.
-That gap of 16% is meaningful; it suggests the school is moving a substantial proportion of pupils to the national benchmark by Year 6.
+In the current 2025 dataset, 80% of pupils met the expected standard.
+That suggests the school is moving a substantial proportion of pupils to the national benchmark by Year 6.

 Scaled scores support the same story.
 Reading and mathematics averaged 106, and grammar, punctuation and spelling averaged 110.
 These are comfortably above the national reference point for scaled scores, and they align with a school that takes foundational literacy seriously rather than leaving it to chance.

 Rankings provide a broader comparator view.
-Ranked 2,907th in England and 51st in Birmingham for primary outcomes (FindMySchool ranking based on official data), the school sits above England average, placing it comfortably within the top 25% of schools in England.
+Ranked 2,896th in England for primary academic outcomes and 73rd in Birmingham locally (FindMySchool ranking based on official data), the school sits in a secure current position.
 That is a useful shorthand for parents comparing across Birmingham, particularly when local options can feel hard to separate.

-Finally, demand data reinforces that performance and popularity usually travel together.
-With 178 applications for 60 offers at Reception entry, the school is oversubscribed, with roughly 2.97 applications per place.
-That competition level is not extreme by big-city standards, but it is high enough that families should plan carefully rather than assume a place will follow automatically from living nearby.
+Finally, demand data reinforces that performance and popularity often travel together.
+Entry is competitive, so families should plan carefully rather than assume a place will follow automatically from living nearby.

 England ranks and key metrics (where available)